lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

 (they are "siblings").

-The *Set Parent To* popup dialog is context sensitive, which means the number of entries it displays can change depending on what objects are selected when the :kbd:`ctrl-P` shortcut is used.
+The *Set Parent To* popup dialog is context sensitive, which means the number of entries it displays can change depending on what objects are selected when the :kbd:`Ctrl-P` shortcut is used.

-For non-inverse-mode, press :kbd:`shift-ctrl-P` instead.
+For non-inverse-mode, press :kbd:`Shift-Ctrl-P` instead.
 This creates an alternative parent-child-relationship where child-objects exist entirely in the parent's coordinate system.
 This is the better choice for CAD purposes, for example.